jackgray/inquisit2bids/README.md

 # Step 1:
 ### rename.py
 `Converts raw inquisit data into bids structure and labels the files with a date, then converts those dates into session numbers.
-Attempts to extrapolate gaps in dates to accurately express gaps in sessions for missed days`
+Attempts to extrapolate gaps in dates so that missed days are accurately represented in session number labels.`

 # Step 2:
 ### audit.sh